ksuvii21/Calculator-Web-Application/readme.md

 A sleek and responsive Calculator Web App built using HTML, CSS, and JavaScript.
 It performs basic arithmetic operations and offers a clean, intuitive user interface — ideal for quick calculations on any device.

-## 🚀 Demo

-Live Preview:
-(Swap the link with your GitHub Pages or hosted URL)

----

 ## 🧰 Tech Stack

 - 💻 **Frontend:** HTML5, CSS3, JavaScript (ES6+)